 Ecommerce platforms such as Shopify and Bigcommerce are optimized for this kind of clean landing page.

 One distraction that customers just hate is pop-ups.
-Studies estimate that between 70 percent and 90 percent of users find pop-ups annoying, and that many will leave a site due only to that.
+Studies estimate that approximately 70 percent of users find pop-ups annoying, and that many will leave a site due only to that.
 However, marketing experts agree that pop-ups do work.
 So, if you are going to use pop-ups, make sure that they are relevant, infrequent, and not obnoxious.

 Craft Compelling Call-To-Actions

 A call-to-action is an instruction you immediately want your audience to follow, one of the many types of ecommerce microcopy.
 When customers land on your product pages directly, it’s important that you have an easily identifiable and compelling call-to-action (CTA) button.
 If your website visitors cannot readily find your CTA, they will feel frustrated and likely leave your page.

 Your CTA should be prominent and should invite the customer to click.
 Even things as small as changing the color or the text on a CTA button can make a significant difference in bounce rate.

 Most customers expect websites to load with 2 to 5 seconds.
 Any longer than that and they become impatient and are apt to abandon the site.
 With proper website maintenance, you should be able to cut download time and reduce bounce due to impatience.